Natural Treatments For Tendonitis: Symptoms, Causes, & Tips

 • Patellar Tendonitis – Inflammation due to an injury to the tissues connecting the kneecap to your shin bone (patellar tendon).

-• Tennis/Golfer’s Elbow – Irritation of the tissue that connects your forearm muscle to your elbow.
+• Golfer’s/ Tennis Elbow – Irritation of the tissue that connects your forearm muscle to your elbow.
+Knowing about Tennis Elbow causes, symptoms, and remedies can further help you tackle this situation better.

 • De Quervain’s Stenosing Tenosynovitis – This type of tendinitis results from the inflammation of the sheath that surrounds your thumb tendons, between your thumb and wrist.